• Skip to primary navigation

 whisked the glutinous rice flour and all-purpose flour in a large bowl

 Then knead the dough for 3 minutes or until smooth, allow the dough to rest for 5 minutes.
 Scoop out 10 grams of the dough mixture and form it into a ball.
-Using chopsticks, poke a hole in the balls before frying:
+Using chopsticks, poke a hole in the dough balls before frying:

 flour and coconut dough mixture in a white bowl then made into small balls with holes and placed on a pan and poked with chopsticks

-In a deep pan over medium heat (330 degrees Fahrenheit), add about 3 inches of oil and fry the karioka balls.
-Fry for 2 minutes or until lightly brown and crisp (Karioka balls will float to the top when cooked).
-Remove with a slotted spoon and place on a plate lined with paper towels to drain excess oil:
+In a deep pan over medium-high heat (330 degrees Fahrenheit), add about 3 inches of oil and fry the karioka small balls.
+Fry in hot oil for 2 minutes or until lightly brown and crisp (Karioka balls will float to the top when cooked).

 deep-fried sticky rice balls and placed on a dish pan with paper towels